At long last, 50 Words is go live on YouTube and Vimeo August 21st, 2019. Please watch and share!

-A newly-single actress desperate for ways to meet men rewrites her bio in the theater program as a personal ad and suddenly finds herself swamped with admirers.
+A newly-single actress searching for Mr. Right rewrites her bio in the theater program as a personal ad and suddenly finds herself swamped with admirers.

 After catching her boyfriend and co-star cheating on her, theatrical leading lady Lilly Green writes her 50-word actor bio in the program as a personal ad, seeking her perfect match from the audience each night.
 Once her literary stunt goes viral, she’s faced with many new admirers, including the one she’s secretly been pining for.
 But as the flowers, chocolates, and coffee dates begin to mount, she learns that sometimes the road to love begins with taking one good, long look in the mirror.